Enhancing Layer Attention Efficiency through Pruning Redundant Retrievals: Method

-In a layer attention network, the previous values \(v_1, \dots, v_{l+1}\) remain consistent between layers \(l\) and \(l+1\).
+The KL divergence between the two distributions is then computed as: In a layer attention network, the previous values \(v_1, \dots, v_{l+1}\) remain consistent between layers \(l\) and \(l+1\).
 Consequently, the difference between the outputs \(\boldsymbol{x}^l\) and \(\boldsymbol{x}^{l+1}\) is solely attributed to the change in their corresponding attention weight distributions, \(P\) and \(P'\).
 Therefore, the KL divergence between \(P\) and \(P'\) directly captures the degree of similarity between the two outputs.